brickblock-io/smart-contracts/README.md

 # To deploy POA Token
-# Make sure everything is deployed, registered, BBK finalized, currency set, brokers added and investors whitelisted
+# Make sure everything is deployed, registered, BBK finalized, currency set, issuers added and investors whitelisted
 # To customize your token, use --deployPoa-[sub argument name].
 See help for the full list.
 yarn migrate:dev --useExistingContracts -deployPoa